 How to Identify a Usable Vein for Blood Draws

-If none of the above options work to help you find a strong vein, you may need to find another puncture site.
-In that case, you would use the order of venipuncture.
-These other sites should always only be considered when there are no other options.
-They can be more dangerous and risky, especially if you need to draw a lot of blood.
+If none of the above options enable you to find a strong vein, you may need to find another puncture site.
+In that case, you would use the order of Draw (venipuncture).
+These other sites should always only be considered when there are no other viable options available to you.
+They can be riskier, especially if you need to draw a lot of blood.

 Ideally, try to work with your patient ahead of time, or give them information about what they can do to make their blood draw experience easier.
-If they come in for their appointment well-prepared, it should be easier to find a vein from the start.
+If they come in for their appointment well-prepared, it should be easier to find a vein almost immediately.

-However, that’s not always a luxury most phlebotomists can have.
-So, if you’re working with a patient who has small veins, or veins that are hard to find, practice some of the useful tips and techniques discussed in this article to make it easier.
-They can help you find a usable vein quickly, so you can get the blood draw you need, and your patient can remain comfortable throughout the entire experience.
+However, that’s not always a luxury most phlebotomists are afforded.
+So, if you’re working with a patient who has small veins, or veins that are hard to find, practice some of the techniques discussed in this guide to make life easier for you.
+They can help you to find a usable vein quickly, so you can get the blood draw you need, and your patient can remain comfortable throughout the experience.